 People often ask me if a car AC service is a scam or can it actually benefit their automobile.
 Here's my short answer to this question.

 A menu based car air-conditioning service isn't always a scam.
-With that said, some auto repair shops advertise it to lure in customers with air-conditioning problems the service won't resolve.
+With that said, some auto repair shops advertise it to lure in customers with air-conditioning problems the service will not resolve.

 The way to separate the car AC service scam from a genuine maintenance item that can provide value is to evaluate what's included in the procedure.